 Once you’ve reached the peak, you can make your way up a manmade tower.
 The spiral ramp is full of distinctive 1950s Atomic Age charm.
 The ramp leads to a futuristic observation deck, where you can get a lay of the land.
-There’s no words to describe the incredible view!
+There are no words to describe the incredible view!

 2. Alum Cave Trail

 Later in the trail, you’ll come face-to-face with Little Duck Hawk Ridge: a cliff face where peregrine falcons make their nests.
-Take it from me, you’ll want to bring your binoculars!
+Take it from me; you’ll want to bring your binoculars!

 3. Rainbow Falls on your Smoky Mountains Road Trip

 There’s no shortage of waterfalls in the Smokies, but I want to tell you about one spectacular standout.
 Rainbow Falls is the tallest single-drop waterfall in the Great Smoky Mountains.
 Springwater from the summit falls 80 feet before reaching the smooth rocks below!